jenilsavani9/jenilsavani9/README.md

 #### Focused on building tools that remove friction and reveal intent.

-Building Devsecrin — a high-context RAG engine for developers.<br>
+Building Secrin — a high-context RAG engine for developers.<br>
 Currently chasing systems that think, code that explains itself, and tools that *don’t get in the way*.

 ---